SPX Corporation: History

-In 2012, SPX president Charles E Johnson II sold its Service Solutions business for approximately 1.15 billion dollars to Robert Bosch GmbH.
+In 2012, SPX president Charles E Johnson II sold its Service Solutions business for approximately $1.15 billion to Robert Bosch GmbH.

 In 2015, SPX Flow was founded, a spin-off from its parent company.
 Led by Chris Kearney and Jeremy Smeltser, SPX Flow supplies highly engineered flow components, process equipment, and turn-key systems to food and beverage, power and energy, and industrial end markets.
 After splitting from SPX Flow, SPX acquired both CUES Inc., a pipeline inspection manufacturer, and Schonstedt Instrument Co., a manufacturer and distributor of magnetic locator products, in 2018.
 In December of that year, SPX announced that it would also acquire the marine and aviation warning-light corporation Carmanah Technologies.

 In 2019, the corporation acquired SGS Refrigeration Inc., a manufacturer and supplier of industrial refrigeration products, following its ongoing partnership since 2015.
 Patterson-Kelley was acquired that same year to join SPX’s HVAC solutions division.

 In September 2020, SPX acquired ULC Robotics Inc., a developer of robotics systems and inspection technology for natural gas networks, in a $135 million deal.
 Sensors & Software Inc. was also acquired by SPX in November 2020.
 Sensors & Software Inc. is an Ontario-based manufacturer and distributor of Ground Penetrating Radar (GPR) products used for geotechnical and geological investigations, unexploded ordnance detection, and locating underground utilities.
 The company joined SPX’s Radiodetection business unit.
 From 2017-2020, SPX’s earnings per share (EPS) has grown by 70% per year.
 Its revenue is up by 1.6% in 2020.

+In February 2024, SPX expanded its Heating Ventilation and Air-Conditioning business by acquiring, Ingenia Technologies, a Canadian manufacturer of custom commercial air handling units, headquartered in Mirabel, Quebec.
+The acquisition amounting to $300 million included cash and associated real estate in its valuation.